Sandipkushwaha20/netflix_gpt/README.md

  - Bugfix: if the user is not logged in, Redirect /browse to Login Page and vice-versa
  - Unsubscibe to the onAuthSatateChanged callback
  - Add all the hardcoded values to the cnstants file
+ - Register TMDB API & create an app & get access token
- - Fetch from TMDB Movies
+ - Get Data from TMDB now playing movis list API
  -